peteroupc/peteroupc.github.io/morealg.md

 1. Set _u_ to 1, set _w_ to 1, set _&#x2113;_ to 0, and set _n_ to 1.
 2. Generate a uniform(0, 1) random number _ret_.
-3. If _w_ is not 0, flip the input coin and multiply _w_ by the result of the flip.
+3. (Loop.)
+If _w_ is not 0, flip the input coin and multiply _w_ by the result of the flip.
 Do this step again.
 4. If _n_ is even, set _u_ to _&#x2113;_ + _w_.
 Otherwise, set _&#x2113;_ to _u_ &minus; _w_.
 5. If _ret_ is less than (or equal to) _&#x2113;_, return 1.
 If _ret_ is less than _u_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
 6. Add 1 to _n_ and go to step 3.